DavidMatthewFraser/easy-to-git/README.md

 - Easy to Git is an open-source project that offers many ways to get started with Git and GitHub.
 - More specifically, the master branch of this project is the code for www.easytogit.com where you can see the results of your contributions.
+- Interact with our community by joining the <a href='https://gitter.im/Easy-To-Git/community'>Easy to Git chatroom</a>.
+Feel free to ask questions, make suggestions, and get to know other contributors.

 # What are the Goals?